FranklinHau/Expense-Tracker-/README.md

 2. Login
 3. Exit

+* Register: Users can choose a unique username and password to register.

+* Login: Registered users can login using their username and password.

+* Exit: Close the application.

 * After registration or login to your account, the user is presented with the user menu:
 * You have to enter 1, 2, 3, 4, 5, 6, 7